Kamila Akhmedjanova

 Research interests:

-Intellectual history of the Persian-speaking world; Ahmad Donish’s intellectual and literary legacy; other 19th-century Persian-speaking intellectuals, including Mirza Fatali Akhundzade, Mahmud Tarzi and Jamal al-Din al-Afghani; history of the Central Asian region in the end of the 19th and beginning of the 20th centuries.
+Intellectual history of the Persian-speaking world; Ahmad Donish’s intellectual and literary legacy; other 19th-century Persian-speaking intellectuals, including Mirza Fatali Akhundzade, Mahmud Tarzi and Jamal al-Din al-Afghani; history of Iran and Central Asia in the end of the 19th and beginning of the 20th centuries; intellectual and literary links within the broader Persian-speaking world.